laingangiang2006/Python-Starbucks-Customer-Ordering-Patterns-Analysis/README.md

 # Starbucks Customer Ordering Patterns Analysis

+The core question needed to be answer in this project is:

+> How do Starbucks customers order across digital and physical channels, and what patterns emerge by product, time, and behaviour?

+---

 ## Dataset Overview

 A data analysis of 100000 Starbucks transactions spanning from 2024 to 2025, examining how customers order across digital and physical ## Infographic